maldonadojsm/FakeNewsClassifier/README.md

 The model was trained using a Kaggle Data set of 40,000+ news articles comprising of fake and real news articles.

+## How is the model served?

+I currently serve the model via a simple Flask application.
+Users are prompted to provide a URL link pointing to a news article and Gutenberg does the rest.

 **https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset**